-As in the case of the 2006-2009 Strategic Plan, all the CSIC's Centres and Institutes took part in preparing the 2010-2013 Plan, together with the Horizontal Units and Scientific/Technical Areas.
-This process involved a self-critical look at their current situation and the definition of the objectives they intend to fulfil.
+As in the case of the 2006-2009 Strategic Plan, all the CSIC Centres and Institutes took part in preparing the 2010-2013 Plan, together with the Horizontal Units and Scientific/Technical Areas.
+This process involved a critical self-analysis of their current situation and the definition of the objectives they intend to fulfil.

-However, this Plan has a number of features distinguishing it from its predecessor, and some aspects of the approach and its scope and size also changed.
-The main new features are those addressing research lines and the fact that new dimensions have been included in the evaluation of the degree of fulfilment of the objectives, such as outreach, internationalisation and the impact of scientific output.
-Also new is the fact that the Plan now affects all centres, including shared services.
+However, this Plan has a number of features distinguishing it from its predecessor, and certain aspects of the approach and its scope and size also changed.
+The main novel features address research lines and the fact that new dimensions have been included to evaluate the fulfilment of the goals set, such as outreach, internationalisation and the impact of scientific output.
+Another novel feature is the fact that the Action Plan now affects all centres, including shared services.

 As in the previous edition, the Strategic Plans were evaluated by panels of international experts who indicated the points that needed to be revised.
-At the end of the process the requisite human and financial resources were assigned to each centre, institute or unit for each year of the period, in accordance with its Strategic Plan.
-Horizontal strategic actions of an institutional nature and the resources necessary to implement them will be implemented over the four year duration of the Action Plan.
+At the end of the process, the projected human and financial resources were assigned to each centre, institute or unit for each year of the period, in accordance with its Strategic Plan.
+Horizontal strategic actions of an institutional nature and the resources necessary to implement them will be implemented over the four-year duration of the Action Plan.

 Summaries of the CSIC 2010-2013 Action Plans by Areas: